 The Evernew Tongue teaches that at first the whole of the creation was a round multiform mass consisting of pairs of opposites.
 This is an idea familiar to Eriugena as well, read more about that HERE.
 These contraries existed together in unity until such time as God separated them from one another.
 The material of hell existed in this original creation, but it was not separated out from the unity until such time as Satan, an archangel, disobeyed the law of God.
 It also says that if the angels had not disobeyed then the material of hell would have become a heavenly realm.
 The quote below shows you what I mean.

-This is the form the text takes in my upcoming book Psalter of the Birds.
-It was originally written as prose but I have adapted it into poetry.
+This is the form the text takes in my book Psalter of the Birds.
+It was originally written as prose but I have adapted it into poetry so that it can be chanted.
 The words themselves have not been changed in the process.

 What was found in the orbital circuit Was the material of the universe Cold and heat, light and dark Heavy and weightless, wet and dry High and low, bitterness and mildness Strength and weakness, roaring sea and noise of thunder The smell of flowers and the chants of angels And pillars of blazing fire All of these were in the round multiform cloud Which was made of the material of the universe It is there that the stuff of Hell was made For Hell was not made at the beginning It was made when the archangel transgressed God’s will And forsook the law of the king Who had created him together with the other angels Until that time Hell was not made Its material was stored away In the round multiform mass Out of which the universe was separated With all the kindreds that exist within it If the angels who had sinned remained in the nature In which they were made, in the angelic radiance The material of Hell would have been turned Into a beautiful bright kingdom Like the kingdom of the holy angels